percona/pmm-doc/source/conf-mongodb.rst

       rateLimit: 100

-These settings affect ``mongod`` in the same way as the command line options described in section :ref:`pmm.qan-mongodb.conf.profiling.command_line.enable`.
+These settings affect ``mongod`` in the same way as the command line options.
 Note that the configuration file is in the `YAML`_ format.
 In this format the indentation of your lines is important as it defines levels of nesting.

 Restart the *mongod* service to enable the settings.

-.. _pmm.qan-mongodb.configuring.configuration-file.profiling.enabling.service.mongod.restart:
+.. _pmm.mongodb.configuring.configuration-file.profiling.enabling.service.mongod.restart:

 |tip.run-this.root|

 ..
 The following does not show up on the live version

-.. include:: .res/code/service.mongod.restart.txt
+.. include:: /.res/code/service.mongod.restart.txt

 .. admonition:: |related-information|